 Effective Healing Methods:

-The goal in healing and stability is to help the damaged tissues from the injury.
-This may take time, depending upon the extent of damage.
+The goal of healing and stability is to help the damaged tissues from the injury.
+This may take time, depending upon the extent of the damage.

 Chiropractic with Whiplash:

-Chiropractors work to correct the bio-mechanical problem causing the symptoms related to whiplash.
+Chiropractors work to correct the biomechanical problem causing the symptoms related to whiplash.
 An approach that will only emphasize on pain or other symptoms will not correct the problem.
-One report examined 10,382 articles on neck injury and found traditional techniques for whiplash (collars, injections, ultrasound, medication) were largely ineffective.
+One report examined 10,382 articles on a neck injury and found traditional techniques for whiplash (collars, injections, ultrasound, medication) were largely ineffective.
 Several studies point to the success of chiropractic for whiplash sufferers.
-One found 26% were completely pain free after chiropractic intervention and the other 74% were significantly improved.
+One found 26% were completely pain-free after chiropractic intervention and the other 74% were significantly improved.
 Another found 93% improvement.

 Dr. Gonstead’s Experience with Whiplash

 According to Dr. Gonstead, whiplash usually causes a lower neck problem, but the major problem is often the upper neck problem.
 He often found damage in the front of the neck bone in the case where a lower neck problem is involved.
 When there is a very bad whiplash case, he often saw atrophy of the thumb muscles and they couldn’t bring the thumb and index finger together.
 Dr. Gonstead always wanted to adjust the whiplash as early as possible after the accident.
 Dr. Gonstead used soft collars for TV and driving purposes if they couldn’t hold up their neck and also make sure that after the Chiropractic adjustment the neck will heal in the best posture as possible.
 Dr. Gonstead stated that traction for whiplash is to be avoided along with cervical collar.
 Ice will help reduce the sensation of pain but heat will make the muscle inflammation worse and increase the pain.
 Typically whiplash damages start to degenerate after 6 months of stagnant lack of care to the spine.